-The gospels, in describing his passion, never dwell on the physical pain (the scourging and the nails) but focus instead on his moral loneliness, his radical aloneness, on what it felt like being "unanimity-minus-one".
+The gospels, in describing his passion, never dwell on the physical pain (the scourging and the nails) but focus instead on his

-And this, his refusal to compromise, was his great gift to us.
+"unanimity-minus-one".
+And this, his refusal to compro-

 He paid the price, in blood and loneliness, of entering that barren landscape of broken bodies and minds so as to carry solitude at a high level.